darrylcauldwell/darrylcauldwell.github.io/_posts/2017-05-15-python-vsphere.markdown

     optionManager.UpdateOptions(changedValue=[option])
 ```

-With this in our Python toolkit we can easily create and deploy a configuration.
+It looks like with our new found friend the Python toolkit we can easily create and deploy a configuration.